m-gallegos/SchNet4AIM/README.md

     nproc    =  8            # Use 8 CPUs.
     #------------------------------------------------------------------------------------------------------------------------

-Executing the code will print the results of the XCAI analysis of the group DI within the frames collected in the trajectory file, shown in the standard output (sreen),
+Executing the code will print the results of the XCAI analysis of the group DI within the frames collected in the trajectory file, shown in the standard output (screen),

    ----------------------------------------------------------------------------------
                           XCAI-GROUP ELECTRON DELOCALIZATION